 Choose trusted providers for payment processing

 The right payment processor will provide hardware and software that align with PCI standards.
-Stax is not only PCI compliant, we are also HIPAA compliant and integrate with electronic medical and health records in a secure platform enabled to process payments.
+Stax is not only PCI compliant, but also integrates with electronic medical and health records in a secure platform enabled to process payments.

-We’re available 24/7 to help your healthcare business easily and securely process payments while maintaining HIPAA and PCI compliance.
+We’re available 24/7 to help your healthcare business easily and securely process payments.